cjlovering/teamProjects4341/assig2/README.md

 ```
 test:
 ```
+  mkdir results
   python3 test_engine.py
 ```

-The 'test_engine.py' file will run all the tests in the folder '/tests'.
+The 'test_engine.py' file will run a significant number of generated tests.
 The files 'test_greedy.py', 'test_iterative.py', 'test_operations.py',
 and 'test_parser.py' are unittests for their corresponding files.
 Run them
 by executing: